frappe/erpnext_documentation/user/manual/en/stock/perpetual-inventory.md

 <img class="screenshot" alt="Perpetual Inventory" src="{{docs_base_url}}/assets/img/accounts/perpetual-receipt-gl-2.png">

-As stock balance increases through Purchase Receipt, "Store" accounts are debited and a temporary account "Stock Receipt But Not Billed" account is credited, to maintain double entry accounting system.
-At the same time, negative expense is booked in account "Expense included in Valuation" for the amount added for valuation purpose, to avoid double expense booking.
+As stock balance increases through Purchase Receipt, "Store" accounts are debited and a temporary account "Stock Receipt But Not Billed" account is credited, to maintain double-entry accounting system.
+At the same time, the negative expense is booked in account "Expense included in Valuation" for the amount added for valuation purpose, to avoid double expense booking.

 #### 2.3 Purchase Invoice